pedro-azevedo3/crud-webrest/README.md

 -----
 For working this aplication you need to create and setup a virtual enviroment.

-If you are a Linux/MacOS🐧🍎 user, try this command to create the virtual enviroment (venv):
+If you are a Linux/MacOS🐧🍎 user:
+Try this command to create the virtual enviroment (venv):

 ```python3 -m venv enviroment_name```